jackmaden/philosophybreak/src/pages/articles/what-happens-when-machines-become-smarter-than-people/index.md

 As philosopher David J. Chalmers puts it in his paper, [The Singularity: A Philosophical Analysis](http://consc.net/papers/singularity.pdf):

->“What happens when machines become more intelligent than humans?
+>What happens when machines become more intelligent than humans?
 One view is that this event will be followed by an explosion to ever-greater levels of intelligence, as each generation of machines creates more intelligent machines in turn.
-This intelligence explosion is now often known as the ‘singularity’.”
+This intelligence explosion is now often known as the ‘singularity’.

 The singularity is typically associated with world-ending consequences, with tech mavens like Elon Musk pronouncing it [humanity’s greatest existential threat](https://www.vanityfair.com/news/2017/03/elon-musk-billion-dollar-crusade-to-stop-ai-space-x).
 Put simply, the concern is if we’re capable of creating machines more intelligent than we are, then that generation of machines is capable of creating machines more intelligent again.
 This would lead to an exponential situation where human intelligence is quickly and irretrievably left far behind by machine intelligence.
 Consequently, we’d lose authority and control.